hknokh/SFTasker-Salesforce-DX-Project-Management-Tool/messages/merge-meta.md

 - <%= config.bin %> <%= command.id %> -t CustomLabels
 - <%= config.bin %> <%= command.id %> -t Profile -o ORG-ALIAS -m path/to/manifest/package.xml -r force-app/main/default

-# flags.manifest.summary

-Absolute or relative path to the package.xml file containing the profiles to retrieve from the org.

-# flags.metadata-root-folder.summary

-Absolute or relative path to the root folder of the Salesforce DX project where the profiles are stored.
-Defaults to the path specified in the sfdx-project.json manifest file when run inside an SFDX project.

-# flags.dedup.summary

-Removes duplicate sections from target metadata XML, keeping the version with the most inner properties to optimize the structure.

-# flags.merge-props.summary

-Merges properties from source and target sections in the output metadata XML, combining and overriding values without removing any existing properties from the target section.

-# flags.type.summary

-The type of metadata to merge.

-# flags.keep-temp-dirs.summary

-Prevents automatic deletion of temporary directories created during command execution, useful for debugging or inspection of intermediate files.

 # command.progress.metadata-root-folder

 Target metadata root folder: %s